Irinej, Serbian Patriarch: Abortion

-LGBT
+LGBTQ

-Irinej was openly against of the freedom of expression of the LGBT community in Serbia.
+Irinej was openly against of the freedom of expression of the LGBTQ community in Serbia.
 In 2011, Irinej labelled the planned pride parade in Belgrade a "pestilence" and a "parade of shame".

-In October 2012, Irinej wrote to Serbian prime minister Ivica Dačić to express concern over the moral image of Belgrade and Serbia, "our centuries-long Christian culture and the dignity of our family, as the foundation block of humankind".
+In October 2012, Irinej wrote to Prime Minister of Serbia Ivica Dačić to express concern over the moral image of Belgrade and Serbia, "our centuries-long Christian culture and the dignity of our family, as the foundation block of humankind".
 "I am writing to you all on behalf of the Serbian Orthodox Church and its followers ...
 Authorities must take immediate action to bring this scandal to a halt".

 In 2014, in an interview for Nedeljnik, he stated: "I feel sorry for those people who belong to the so-called gay community.
 It is a disorder or deviation of human nature.
 I can understand them, as well as their problem, but I cannot understand what they impose on us and what they show in public."
 He denounced Belgrade Pride as "immoral" and "imposed by the homosexual lobby and their mentors from Western Europe".

 In 2017, when Ana Brnabić was appointed the Serbian prime minister, the first openly gay person to serve in the office, Irinej did not openly criticise the choice of Serbian President Aleksandar Vučić: "The Serbian Orthodox Church does not peek through other people’s windows and does not deal with the private lives of state officials," a press release stated.
 "It is extremely irresponsible to present scandalous details or someone’s personal temptations to the media and thus expose people to potential danger.
 The Church never condemns.
 It condemns only sin, only evil, and pities man."

-Domestic relations
+Domestic politics

-Irinej and the Serbian Orthodox Church were considered very close to the political leadership of Serbia under SNS' Aleksandar Vučić, in power since 2012.
+Irinej and the Serbian Orthodox Church were considered very close to the political leadership of Serbia under Serbian Progressive Party and Aleksandar Vučić, in power since 2012.
 Vučić was awarded the highest decoration of the Church, the Order of Saint Sava, in October 2020.
-The year before, Irinej criticised the anti-government protests, stating that "what we see in streets today is not good" and that, "it gives strength to our enemies".
+The year before, Irinej criticized the anti-government protests, stating that "what we see in streets today is not good" and that, "it gives strength to our enemies".
 Irinej and the Serbian Orthodox Church were also considered opposed to any deal with Kosovo under the EU-facilitated normalisation dialogue.

 In January 2013, Irinej openly advocated for the restoration of the Serbian monarchy, after the liturgy commemorating the transfer of the remains of King Peter II to Serbia from the United States.